An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Propagation Model and Link Budget

 \section{Propagation Model and Link Budget}

-The radio signal propagation from HAPS to the UE undergoes free space path loss and multipath fading due to the significant distance between them and obstacles around the UE, respectively \footnote{Note that the HAPS station keeping flight does not contribute to the fast fading since there are no moving scatterers surrounding the aircraft \cite{Nokiahsieh2019propagation}. }.
-Therefore, the propagation loss of the adopted system is modeled as a combination of both large scale propagation model and small scale fading.
-Hence, the channel coefficient $h_{lm}^j$ is computed as
+The radio signal propagation from HAPS to the UE undergoes free space path loss and multipath fading due to the significant distance between them and obstacles around the UE, respectively\footnote{Note that the HAPS station-keeping flight does not contribute to the fast fading since there is no moving scatter surrounding the aircraft \cite{Nokiahsieh2019propagation}. }.
+Therefore, the propagation loss of the adopted system is modeled as a combination of both small-scale and large-scale fading.
+Hence, the channel coefficient $h_{lm}^j$ can be expressed as follows: